 - A 401(k) early withdrawal or hardship distribution.
 An early withdrawal occurs when you take the money prior to age 59½, and it might trigger an additional 10% tax.
 Hardship distributions allow you to take out the money early if you have an “immediate and heavy financial need.”
 The IRS offers more guidelines for these options on its website.

-Overall, 26% of participants have taken a loan and an equal amount — 26% — have taken either an early withdrawal or hardship distribution.
+Overall, 30% of participants have taken a loan and 21% have taken either an early withdrawal or hardship distribution.

-Another 57% of survey respondents said they never have taken money from their 401(k) prematurely.
-And, in a head-scratcher, 8% aren’t sure.
+A majority of 58% of survey respondents said they never have taken money from their 401(k) prematurely.
+And, in a head-scratcher, 5% said they aren’t sure.

-Transamerica collected the survey data from 5,846 adults.
+Transamerica collected the survey data from more than 10,000 adults.

 Should you take money prematurely from your 401(k)?